ArduPilot/ardupilot_wiki/common/source/docs/common-speedybeef405wing.rst

 Firmware
 ========
 This board does not come with ArduPilot firmware pre-installed.
-Use instructions here to load ARduPilot the first time :ref:`common-loading-firmware-onto-chibios-only-boards`.
+Use instructions here to load ArduPilot the first time :ref:`common-loading-firmware-onto-chibios-only-boards`.

 Firmware for this board can be found `here <https://firmware.ardupilot.org>`_ in  sub-folders labeled "SpeedyBeeF405WING".